IBM-Bluemix-Docs/containers/cs_cli_install.md

       **Note:** If you have a federated ID, use `bx login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-  2. Select a {{site.data.keyword.Bluemix_notm}} account.
+  2. Select an {{site.data.keyword.Bluemix_notm}} account.
 If you are assigned to multiple {{site.data.keyword.Bluemix_notm}} organizations, select the organization where the cluster was created.
-Clusters are specific to an organization, but are independent from a {{site.data.keyword.Bluemix_notm}} space.
+Clusters are specific to an organization, but are independent from an {{site.data.keyword.Bluemix_notm}} space.
 Therefore, you are not required to select a space.

   3. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, [specify the {{site.data.keyword.containershort_notm}} region API endpoint](cs_regions.html#container_login_endpoints).